Get your REAL ID before May 7, 2025

 - A U.S. passport or U.S. birth certificate

-- A Social security card
+- A Social security card (if lost, you can request a replacement here)

 - Two pieces of mail from two different sources dated within 90 days to prove that you live in Connecticut